In-car commerce startup Cargo raises $22 million led by Founders Fund

 The round follows Cargo’s partnership with Uber and an international licensing deal with Grab.
 The company, which was founded in 2017, has activated more than 12,000 drivers across 10 cities.

 Cargo says it will use the capital to scale its business in the U.S. and internationally.
-It’s also working on new digital services —a development Banister eludes to —that will improve users on-trip experience.
+It’s also working on new digital services — a development Banister eludes to — that will improve users on-trip experience.
 The strategic investments from gaming and entertainment executives is designed to help Cargo develop those digital services for riders.

-Existing Cargo investors participating in the round include CRCM Ventures, Rosecliff Ventures, Kellogg’s eighteen94 capital, RiverPark Ventures, and former Uber executives including Chief Business Officer Emil Michael, New York City General Manager Josh Mohrer, and former West Coast General Manager William Barnes.
+Existing Cargo investors participating in the round include CRCM Ventures, Rosecliff Ventures, Kellogg’s eighteen94 capital, RiverPark Ventures, and former Uber executives including Chief Business Officer Emil Michael, New York City General Manager Josh Mohrer and former West Coast General Manager William Barnes.